 Worrying about your kids while you can’t sleep is just the worst.
 When they are babies, every sound you hear makes you jump into action, “Is she ok?
 Is she breathing?
 Did she run away?
 Did someone kidnap her?”

 Even if our kids are no longer babies, we can agree there’s so much to keep track of as a solo mom—kids' activities, running errands, cleaning the house, college tours, car maintenance, and keeping up with family or friends.

 You would think with so much to do exhaustion would lull you into sleep.
 But as we are well aware, nothing is further from the truth.
 Counting sheep doesn't work.
-Besides, our minds are too busy wondering over what ifs or what could have been.
+Besides, our minds are too busy wondering over what-ifs or what could have been.

 And that's only if a shortage of money is not an issue.
 For decades I struggled with sleep deprivation.
 Coupled with extremely long hours at a busy job, I realized I needed help when I reviewed simple mistakes and wondered what I was thinking.
-The problem when you are sleep deprived, you’re not thinking straight.
+The problem is when you are sleep-deprived, you’re not thinking straight.
 Couple that with worrying about your children.
 And you have a disaster waiting to happen.